Kevin Hern: 2022

+2024

+Hern ran for a fourth term in 2024 facing a primary challenge from Paul Royse.
+He won the primary election with 87% of the vote.
+He faces Democratic nominee Dennis Baker and independent Mark Sanders in the general election.

 Tenure

-During the COVID-19 pandemic, Hern's KTAK Corporation received between $1 million and $2 million in federally backed small business loans from American Bank and Trust as part of the Paycheck Protection Program.
-KTAK stated it would retain 220 jobs.
-The loan was seen as notable since Hern is a vocal opponent of deficit spending; in 2018, discussing a balanced budget, he said, "While there is no easy fix to this, the first step is clear: stop adding to it."
-In 2020, he said, "This isn't a bailout.
-It's a repayment of what the government has taken away from American workers and businesses."
-KTAK operates franchises.
-During the Paycheck Protection Program negotiations, Hern pushed to increase the amount of aid going to franchises.

-Hern was ranked number 7 in the United States House of Representatives by total number of stock trades while in office between January 2020 and January 2022 and violated the STOCK Act in 2021.

 In December 2020, Hern was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+He also was among 147 congressional Republicans who voted to overturn the 2020 election results.
+In 2022, Hern was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.
+In 2023, Hern was among 47 Republicans to vote in favor of H.Con.Res.
+21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+He was later among 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.
 In July 2021, Hern voted against the bipartisan ALLIES Act, which would increase by 8,000 the number of special immigrant visas for Afghan allies of the U.S. military during its invasion of Afghanistan, while also reducing some application requirements that caused long application backlogs; the bill passed in the House 407–16.

-Immigration

-Hern voted against the Further Consolidated Appropriations Act of 2020, which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

-Hern voted against the Consolidated Appropriations Act (H.R.
-1158), which effectively prohibits Immigration and Customs Enforcement from cooperating with the Department of Health and Human Services to detain or remove illegal alien sponsors of Unaccompanied Alien Children.

-Big Tech

-In 2022, Hern was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.